Skip to main content

 Amylase and lipase increases.
 You may have increases in your blood amylase or lipase levels that may indicate a problem with your pancreas.
 Your healthcare provider will do blood tests to check your amylase or lipase levels before starting and during treatment with fedratinib.

 Blood clots.
-Increased risk of blood clots in the veins of the legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) have happened in people taking another JAK inhibitor for rheumatoid arthritis and may be life-threatening.
+Increased risk of blood clots in the veins of the legs (deep vein thrombosis, DVT) or lungs (pulmonary embolism, PE) has happened in people taking another JAK inhibitor for rheumatoid arthritis and may be life-threatening.
 Tell your healthcare provider right away if you have any signs and symptoms of blood clots during treatment with fedratinib, including:

 New (secondary) cancers.
 People who take another JAK inhibitor for rheumatoid arthritis have an increased risk of new (secondary) cancers, including lymphoma and other cancers, except nonmelanoma skin cancer.
 People who smoke or who smoked in the past have an increased risk of new cancers.